josevalim/nested-map-reduce-traversal/README.md

 ## Contribute

 Please send a pull request with a solution to the problem for a given programming language in its directory.
-For example, the Python solution should be placed at:
+For example, the Python solution above is placed at:

     python/for-in.py